Project CARS 3’s biggest problem isn’t the gameplay, but its name

 Project CARS 3 was released at the end of August 2020 to cries of foul play and much derision.
 An unedifying situation for a franchise that was once so full of promise.

 Now, I should state that my own opinion of the game isn’t favourable.
-The visuals were more 2010 than 2020, AI opponents inert and career progression that lacked engagement were amongst the afflictions.
+The visuals were more 2010 than 2020, AI opponents were inert and career progression that lacked engagement were among the afflictions.

 Nissan Z Proto

-But then, the objectives in that game were at least achievable, whereas some are simply daft in Project Cars 3.
+However, the objectives in that game were at least achievable, whereas some were simply daft in Project Cars 3.
 Plus, Driveclub looked incredible, and its cornering had a feeling of solidarity.
 Especially if you have tuned a vehicle, PCARS 3 can bounce around like a game of Buckaroo.

-Putting all these issues aside, though, the biggest beef with the game online seems to be that it’s not like Project CARS 2.
+Putting all these issues aside, though, the biggest beef with the game online seems to be that it was not like Project CARS 2.
 That game was billed as a simulator.
 People used it to race online in competitive clubs, don VR headsets and turn steering wheel peripherals.

 The two games are polar opposites.

 Really then, I think the main reason why Project CARS 3 is relatively unloved was failing to meet expectations set by the game‘s name.
-Those with sim-rigs were disappointed as the game isn’t suited to those setups at all.
-Worse, it annoyed those who backed the Project CARS project for over six years.
-The handling is one thing, but a direct sequel not having tyre wear or pitstops?
-Come on now, this should have been a spin-off.
+Those with sim rigs were disappointed as the game isn’t suited to those set-ups.

 Below are some names which I think would have diverted some of the heat: